learn-co-curriculum/dsc-phase-3-project-v3/README.md

     - Overview
     - Business and Data Understanding
 2. Middle
-    - **Modeling**
+    - Modeling
-    - **Regression Results**
+    - **Evaluation**
 3. End
     - Recommendations
     - Next Steps
     - Thank you

-Make sure that your discussion of modeling and regression results is geared towards a non-technical audience!
-Assume that their prior knowledge of regression modeling is minimal.
-You don't need to explain how linear regression works, but you should explain why linear regression is useful for the problem context.
-Make sure you translate any metrics or coefficients into their plain language implications.
+Make sure that your discussion of classification modeling is geared towards a non-technical audience!
+Assume that their prior knowledge of machine learning is minimal.
+You don't need to explain the details of your model implementations, but you should explain why classification is useful for the problem context.
+Make sure you translate any metrics or feature importances into their plain language implications.

-The graded elements for the non-technical presentation are the same as in [Phase 2](https://github.com/learn-co-curriculum/dsc-phase-2-project-v3#deliverables).
+The graded elements for the non-technical presentation are the same as in [Phase 1](https://github.com/learn-co-curriculum/dsc-phase-1-project-v3#deliverables) and [Phase 2]((https://github.com/learn-co-curriculum/dsc-phase-2-project-v3#deliverables)).

 ### Jupyter Notebook